SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Introduction

-As for the second limitation, Constrained Reinforcement Learning (CRL) \cite{ray2019benchmarking, ji2023omnisafe} is a promising solution since it can constrain the expected cost that RL agents receive below a threshold.
+As for the second limitation, Constrained Reinforcement Learning (CRL) \cite{ray2019benchmarking, ji2023omnisafe} is a promising solution as it can adaptively adjust the weights between reward acquisition and cost avoidance throughout the learning process, and subsequently adjust agent behavior to ensure that the expected cost remains below a specified threshold.
 However, in the context of social navigation, few works have presented impressive results in complex scenarios with CRL.
 From our perspective, directly constraining collision rates, as seen in previous work \cite{zhou2023safe}, is not an optimal approach to formulate the problem.
 This approach makes the optimization problem difficult to solve since costs are only received at the end of episodes, similar to the challenges in sparse reward conditions.
 RL agents may find it difficult to understand what leads to collisions since the complexity is potentially high.
 In our work, we propose to use uncertainty quantification obtained by ACI to design a buffer around pedestrians and constrain the cumulative intrusions into this buffer over an episode.
 Compared to previous methods that directly constrain collision rates, our method provides more behavior-level guidance to RL agents, offering rich cost feedback.
 We call our method \textit{spatial relaxation} in the context of social navigation.
-Our goal remains to improve safety, but by converting the constraints on collision rates to cumulative intrusions, the problem becomes easier to converge without compromising safety.
-In our paper, we demonstrate that spatial relaxation achieves significantly better performance compared to directly imposing constraints on collision rates.
+Our goal remains to improve safety, but by converting the constraints on collision rates to cumulative intrusions, the learning process becomes easier to converge without compromising safety.
+In our paper, we demonstrate that spatial relaxation achieves much better performance compared to directly imposing constraints on collision rates.